brikis98/yevgeniy-brikman-homepage/_posts/2021-04-26-galactic-outlaws.md

 ## The good

-- More sci fi / military action, as in the first book.
+- More sci-fi / military action, as in the first book.

 - Far more focus on a smaller number of well-defined characters (especially Tyrus Rechs, Aeson Keel, and Ravi) and a bigger plot / underlying mystery.
 As a result, this story is far more sticky than the first book.

 - Clearly inspired by Star Wars, but that's not necessarily a bad thing.
-It's a fun universe full of storm trooper like soldiers, bounty hunters, space ships, blasters, battle droids, and so on.
+It's a fun universe full of storm trooper like soldiers, bounty hunters, spaceships, blasters, battle droids, and so on.

 ## The not so good